ronenno1/ebr-online-measurement/README.md

 ## 💻 Running the Experiment

+This platform is built using the **Minno** framework for online behavioral experiments — see the official documentation here: https://minnojs.github.io/

 For running the experiment, **three main files** are required:

 1. **Manager file:** `runner_aud.js` or `runner_vis.js`